todd-dsm/rsync-backups/readme.md

 # rsync-backups

 The rsync script for macOS backups.
-All you need to get started is an inexpensive USB flash drive.
+All you need to get started is an inexpensive USB flash drive and about 15 minutes.

 ## Getting Started